kasungihan/gitlearn/ README.md

 4. run minor release, next time run only argument major, minor or patch.
    `npm run release -- --release-as minor`

+5. push the tag to origin
+   `git push origin v1.12.0`

 This repository I used for testing purpose when I having a issue

 # Git Fork